guanshi1688/longview-archive/docs/essays/notes/english/Architecture/01-infrastructure-alone-does-not-create-industrialization.md

-# 01｜Why Infrastructure Alone Does Not Create Industrialization
+# 01. Why Infrastructure Alone Does Not Create Industrialization

 Roads, power grids, and industrial parks matter — but they do not automatically create a production system.